A Mom’s Thoughts on Decluttering: Real‑Life Tips for a Less Cluttered Home

 A gentle approach:

-Going back to the initial decluttering question, the best answer I can give is, declutter as often as practicable for you.
+Going back to the initial decluttering question, the best answer I can give is, "declutter as often as practicable for you".
 I wish you the best in your decluttering goals because the payoff, we’ll realize, is usually bigger than our decluttering challenges.

-If you would like more structure in approaching your decluttering, our Declutter in 30 Days Planner is a decluttering planner you will find helpful.
+If you would like more structure in approaching your decluttering projects, our "Declutter in 30 Days Planner" is a planner you will find helpful.
 It is designed to help you create a more organized, peaceful home at a pace that is doable for you.
 For a limited time, you can use code DECLUTTER35 at the checkout to get 35% off the planner.